Most industries like to think of themselves as being different, perhaps not exactly uniq...

 Returning from the Christmas holidays can be a struggle for many people, not least surviving countless conversations along the lines of “Yes, Christmas was great thanks”, “No, not long enough!” or “Yes I did get some nice presents, please stop asking!”.
 Having an excuse to get out of the office can really help and, luckily for most of our Agriculture team, we had planned a trip to the NEC to visit Lamma – the UK’s leading agricultural machinery, equipment and technology show.
 Since the change of venue from the chilly outdoors of the East of England Showground to the slightly more temperate NEC, we were keen to see if there was more to it than just a new location.
 Here are some of my thoughts and observations about what was definitely a very modern and ‘bigger than ever’ Lamma Show…There was a large growth in suppliers around the fringes and on the smaller stands - from agribusiness consultants to farm traders and everything else that you might typically find at Cereals (the leading technical event for the arable industry).
 These stands were situated alongside the established large machinery brands and dealerships, which provided much more variety when looking around a show.
 Rather than gazing from one well-polished machine to another, you felt that you were attending a show that covered most agricultural sectors under one roof.
 For us, as an agricultural recruitment business, this was great.
 Being able to put names to faces is really valuable when you deal with businesses all over the UK, so it was a great opportunity to meet a number of clients in one place for a catch-up and chat about recruitment plans for 2020.After a soggy and Somme-like Cereals event in 2019, we left wondering if Lamma could become the event of choice for most agricultural businesses, both large and small.
 Anywhere that attracts the footfall of agricultural professionals that Lamma does is a place any agri-business will want to exhibit at.
 Not to mention the confidence that your stand and visitor numbers will never be subject to weather challenges.
 Coupled with the transport links to Birmingham, I feel that Lamma could be set to grow even further in years to come with ‘beers and lunch in the sun’ at Cereals becoming a distant memory.
 But part of me hopes not!
 We’ll certainly be attending Cereals again this year and keeping our fingers crossed for sunnier skies.
 The agriculture team at MorePeople covers technical, commercial and rural business recruitment in the sector, ranging from Farm Managers to Agronomists to Rural Professionals, and everything in between.
 The beginning of the year is always one of our busiest periods.
 If you want to talk to us in more detail about how we can help you as a business, or a candidate looking for a new role, call us on 01780 480530 for a confidential chat or email firstname.lastname@example.org.

 MorePeople's CEO, Guy Moreton, took part in 'Decembeard 2019' to support Bowel Cancer UK.
-He has raised almost £3,000, which is incredible and will help stop people dying of bowel cancer by funding vital services and lifesaving research.
+He has raised over £3,000, which is incredible and will help stop people dying of bowel cancer by funding vital services and lifesaving research.
 For anyone who doesn't know Guy, in all his years he has never had a beard, and the longest he has ever grown one for was seven days as a student over 35 years ago!
-Before Will Thomson joined MorePeople, Guy also hadn't ever employed anyone with a beard, and once sent an employee home to have a shave when he came in with a weeks' worth of stubble!So this was a big challenge for Guy and the MorePeople team are all very proud of him.
+Before Will Thomson joined MorePeople, Guy also hadn't ever employed anyone with a beard, and once sent an employee home to have a shave when he came in with a weeks' worth of stubble!True to his word, Will returned to work after Christmas beardless having reluctantly agreed to shave his beard off if Guy Moreton completed the #Decembeard challenge.
+While Guy had never previously had a beard, Will hasn't been clean shaven for 10 years!
+The MorePeople team are all very proud of both of them.
 If you would like to find out more or can pledge a small donation, visit Guy's JustGiving page.
 Thank you to everyone who has already donated.

 MorePeople's Miranda Webster and Morten Andresen attended the Rural Business Conference 2019 on 28th November.
 Over 500 landowners and rural businesses attended the event, which discussed opportunities to grow and maintain business with new markets alongside political uncertainty.
 Miranda gives her account of the day:The event brought together people from across the rural business community and we were able to hear from a number of inspiring speakers who offered first-hand experience of how they have explored different business opportunities both at home and abroad.
 The speakers and discussions ranged from hands on farming businesses who have successfully grown abroad and the journey they undertook, estate owners offering an insight into a variety of business opportunity ideas, plus social, environmental and conservational prospects.
 Being a tortoise owner myself I particularly enjoyed hearing from The Countess Sondes from Lees Court Estate who has gone outside of the box by breeding tortoises as part of new business venture on the estate.
 She has also explored other areas such as non-food crops and archaeology projects which provide environmental, social and personal benefits.
 Another highlight was Joe and Julia Evans from Whitbourne Estate who are involved with care farming, which is something I had limited knowledge about before attending the conference.
 I was inspired and humbled by their hard work and the huge benefits this had for the land owners and young people who attended the care farm.
 As a specialist recruitment business for the agricultural industry, it is important to us that we understand the markets that we specialise in and that we are up to speed with ever-changing trends in the industry.
 This knowledge means that we are better equipped to assist people with their next career move, connects us with people in our area of work and helps us to identify what “great” looks like.
 The CLA conference was informative and a great opportunity to network within the agricultural pool that we work within and I already look forward to attending again next year.
 You can read more about the event on the CLA website.